sourcegraph/handbook/content/departments/ce-support/ce/ie/ce-implementation-handoff.md

 # Requirements Collection and Project Planning

 During discovery, requirements for the implementation should be collected.
-Much of this information will be gathered as part of the TDD, but the overall goal of the implementation team leading up to the contract being signed collect:
+Much of this information will be gathered as part of the TDD, but,leading up to the contract being signed, the implementation team will need to collect:

 - Technical Requirements
 - Deployment Timelines